Jimmie Soto

 Executive Director

-Jimmie is an active member of the California Foundation for Independent Living Centers Board and their Executive Committee.
-He has been appointed to the State Independent Living Council (SILC) since 2013, and is on the State Plan for Independent Living committee with the SILC.
-He is a proud member of the local VOICED coalition, comprised of other non-profit Directors throughout Kern County.
-He is also a proud member of the Bakersfield East Rotary Club.
+Jimmie is a member of the California Foundation for Independent Living Centers.
+He was appointed to the State Independent Living Council (SILC) in 2013, and termed out in 2019.
+He is a proud member of the Bakersfield East Rotary Club since 2014.

 Before moving to Bakersfield, Jimmie held the position of Director of Program Services at Fresno County’s Independent Living Center, a position he held since 2001.

-Jimmie is passionate about the independence of all people with disabilities.
+Jimmie is passionate about the needs of people with disabilities.
 Disability has affected his own family with his own visual impairment and having a brother that is Deaf.
-In his spare time, Jimmie likes to spend time with his wife and three brothers, exercise, and watch football.
+In his spare time, Jimmie likes to spend time with his family, exercise, be outdoors, play poker, and watch NFL football.

 Tammy Hartsch